 - Ohio economy statewide as well as Central-Ohio specifically.
 Changes in the economic vitality and functioning within the state can affect income levels, tax collections, and property values having an impact on the district's ability to remain fiscally sound.
 The COVID-19 national pandemic is a prime example of an event risk outside the district's control having a material impact on operations, revenues, and expenditures.
 Additionally, rising inflation and the Federal Reserve's reaction by raising the target Fed Funds rate has generated speculation and fear that an economic recession is possible near-term. - State budget completed on a biennial cycle, the state budget sets the level of state funding for the district.
 The second largest revenue source (roughly 20% of total revenues), state funding is only known for two years until discussions on the next state budget begin.
 Forecasting what the state legislature might do related to K-12 education funding is more of an art, perhaps guess, than a science.
 Unlike the district's largest revenue source, property taxes, state funding cannot simply be trended forward as changes to the state funding mechanism are the subject of legislative deliberations the inner workings of which are difficult, if not impossible, to predict.
 While a new funding formula has been adopted for fiscal years 2022 and 2023, the risk remains that the legislature could change or eliminate the formulaic calculation altogether.
-HB110 did not guarantee its existence or provide funding for the six-year phase-in of full funding. - Labor agreements Agreements with the district's teachers' union, classified employees' union, a new safety and security personnel union, and two associations8 are in place through FY25 and contractual wage increases are included in this forecast.
-4% annual salary increases were agreed to during recent negotiations, higher than the 3% in the previous collective bargaining agreements and higher than the 1% assumption for the out years in previous FYFs. - Federal financial assistance in responding to the COVID-19 pandemic has been provided through several pieces of federal legislation.
+HB110 of the 134th General Assembly did not guarantee its existence or provide funding for the six-year phase-in of full funding. - Labor agreements Agreements with the district's teachers' union, classified employees' union, a new safety and security personnel union, and two associations8 are in place through FY25 and contractual wage increases are included in this forecast.
+4% annual salary increases were agreed to during recent negotiations, higher than the 3% in the previous collective bargaining agreements.
+2.5% annual increases are included in years outside of the terms of the collective bargaining agreements. - Federal financial assistance in responding to the COVID-19 pandemic has been provided through several pieces of federal legislation.
 Congress set aside approximately \$13.2 billion of the \$30.75 billion allotted to the Education Stabilization Fund through the Coronavirus Aid Relief, and Economic Security (CARES) Act for the Elementary and Secondary School Emergency Relief Fund (ESSER Fund).
 A second round of funding was authorized in the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSA) an additional \$54.3 billion for the Elementary and Secondary School Emergency Relief Fund (ESSER II Fund).
 In addition, the American Rescue Plan (ARP) Act provides an unprecedented \$1.9 trillion package of assistance measures, including \$122 billion for the ARP Elementary and Secondary School Emergency Relief (ARP ESSER) Fund.
 Columbus City Schools has been allocated a total of approximately \$450 million through these programs.
 This new, one-time federal funding has various expenditure deadlines that extend from September 2022 through September 2024.
 Planned use of these funds is primarily for one-time, non-recurring expenditures in responding to the pandemic within the allowable uses specified in these programs.
-A significant number of positions
+A significant number of positions (approximately 430 FTEs) have been added and paid for with these federal funds.
+While some of these positions may be worthy of continuing beyond the timeframe of these federal funds, there is no definitive plan at this time as to how many and which ones will roll over to the General Fund.
+This represents a significant risk to this forecast and will impact the scope and magnitude of budget reductions needed to offset the cost of these positions9.